sourcehold/sourcehold-maps/Home.md

 Click on one of the pages on the right to know more about the .map file format.

+## Unpacking a map file
+Due to compression, you should probably unzip a map file first.
+To "unzip" (and uncompress) a map file, you can use [this](https://sourcehold.github.io/sourcehold-maps) converter.

-## How to read the specs
+## How to use the specs
 We use [kaitai](https://kaitai.io) to communicate the file format specification for two reasons:
 1. The specs can be used to automagically generate deserialization code in many languages.
 2. They have a nice [Web IDE](https://ide.kaitai.io) that is easy to use for inspection purposes.

+Additionally, specs are sometimes communicated via a C struct like pseudo format.

-To view a specification and its mapping to data, follow these steps:
+To view a kaitai specification and its mapping to data, follow these steps:
 1. open the Kaitai [Web IDE](https://ide.kaitai.io)
 2. download the .ksy file for the section you want to learn about
 3. drag and drop the .ksy file in the IDE
 4. drag and drop a data file in the IDE
 5. inspect the data file

-Note: due to compressed sections, you should probably unzip a map file first.
-To "unzip" (and uncompress) a map file, you can use [this](https://sourcehold.github.io/sourcehold-maps) converter.
+## Contributing
+You are very much invited to file an issue or a pull request to the sourcehold-maps repository explaining what you found.

+### Debugging tips
+* Zero out (wipe) sections to see what disappears.
+Re-save the map file and see what data is reintroduced.
+* If loading your own modified map file crashed the game, the cause is probably a deserialization issue.
+In other words, all sections can be wiped to 0's and the game will still happily load the map (but it might be unusable).